nearit/Xamarin-SDK/docs/android/setup.md

-# Setup #
+# Setup (Android)#

 **NOTE** Make sure that your are using Visual Studio 7.2+

-To install NearIT for your Android component, add all the .dll files from the `dlls` folder on our GitHub repository in your References.
+To install NearIT for your Android component, add all the .dll files from the `dlls` folder on our <a href="https://github.com/nearit/Xamarin-SDK/tree/android_docs" target="_blank">GitHub repository</a>.
 To do that, left-click on References and select "Edit References".
 From the window, select the tab ".Net Assembly" and "Browse" to select the .dll files.

 In your AndroidManifest.xml, add the following permissions:
 ```xml